-But whether you’re picking out seedlings to grow in your garden or just perusing all the options at the farmer’s market, all the different types of tomatoes can be overwhelming.
-So, here’s a little tomato primer to help you navigate what colors and varieties are out there and how to cook with them:
+Whether you’re picking out seedlings to grow in your garden or just perusing all the options at the farmer’s market, all the different types of tomatoes can be overwhelming.
+So, here’s a little tomato primer to help you navigate what colors and varieties are out there and how to cook with them!

-Tomatoes Aren’t Just Red: A Guide to Colors and Flavors
+1. A Guide to Tomato Colors and Flavors

-- Red is the by far the most popular tomato color.
+- Red tomatoes are by far the most popular tomato color!
 Usually, they’re the most “balanced” between sweet, acidic, and tangy.
 Pink tomatoes often fit this flavor profile as well.

 - Black/Purple tomatoes have some of the most complex flavors.
 Smoky, earthy, and sweet without a lot of tartness.